Teaching Squares Program

 meet again with your Square Partners to share and discuss your classroom observation experiences and reflections, and

-come together for a concluding All Squares gathering to share insights and outcomes of your individual and collective experiences in the program.
+come together for a concluding All Squares gathering to share insights and outcomes of your individual and collective experiences.

 As part of the professional development experience, expect to commit between 5 to 8 hours of your time during the course of the semester.
 Other than the first and last group meeting with all the squares, the members of each square are responsible for setting when they meet as a team and when they observe each others' classrooms.